recfab/repo42/README.md

 - TODO merge other repositories
   - infra
   - commonplace-book
-- DONE document repo structure
 - TODO document using .code-workspace files in this repo
-- DONE Convert this README to markdown
-- TODO Move ideas into Dendron

 ## Ideas for projects